 Thankfully, there is an expert to help you: your dishwasher use and care guide, or "the manual."
-If you can't get your hands on it (Read: It landed in the trash soon after installation), you can usually find one online.
+If you can't put your hands on it, you can usually find one online.
 But no matter the manufacturer of your dishwasher, here are some basic guidelines that apply to every machine.

 6 Rules for Loading Every Dishwasher